What is Antyx?

 Antyx is a community arts charity that uses the arts and community development processes to create opportunities for youth to become more engaged in their community and experience increased community connection.

 Our community arts strategy involves developing collaborative community arts projects that engage youth and communities.
 Projects are planned with community partners and direct input from youth.
 Past projects have included: community murals, performances of plays reflecting community issues, video and music projects.

-History: Antyx was formed on January 1, 2010 when All Nations Theatre and Urban Youth Worx merged and began operating as a single community arts organization.
-All Nations Theatre had worked in Calgary since 1992 engaging youth in participatory theatre projects that explored issues identified by youth.
-Founded in 1998, Urban Youth Worx supported the development of Arts Based community development projects across Calgary.
+Antyx was formed on January 1, 2010, when All Nations Theatre and Urban Youth Worx (ANT/UYW) merged and began operating as a single community arts organization.
+All Nations Theatre has worked in Calgary since 1992, engaging youth in participatory theatre projects that explored issues identified by youth.
+Founded in 1998, Urban Youth Worx has supported the development of Arts-based community development projects across Calgary.

 The creation of Antyx through the consolidation of All Nations Theatre and Urban Youth Worx has created tremendous opportunities to engage youth and communities in using the arts to explore critical issues and make positive social change!